mutativejs/zustand-mutative/README.md

 A [Mutative](https://github.com/unadlib/mutative) middleware for Zustand enhances the efficiency of immutable state updates.

+With the Mutative middleware, you can simplify the handling of immutable data in Zustand in a mutable way, allowing you to use immutable state more conveniently.

 `zustand-mutative` is 2-6x faster than zustand with spread operation, more than 10x faster than `zustand/middleware/immer`.
 [Read more about the performance comparison in Mutative](https://mutative.js.org/docs/getting-started/performance).

 ## Installation